oat-sa/taohub-articles/forge/How-to-install-TAO-on-a-Bitnami-LAMP-stack.md

 Step 1: Get TAO ready for installation
 --------------------------------------

-Download TAO builds on the document root, extract them and rename extracted folders for conveniency:
+Download TAO builds on the document root, extract them and rename extracted folders at your conveniency:

 ```
     cd /opt/bitnami/apache2/htdocs/